mtykhenko/davinci-kata/solution-discovery/context-diagram.md

 > Requirement: Send inventory updates to central kitchen

 ## Container diagram
-One level zoom in on a container digram shows a bit more details
+One level zoom in on a container diagram shows a bit more details
 !["Container diagram"](./images/farmacy-food-container-diagram.png)